Jason Christopher

 “Jason's ability to explain the complex concepts and apply them to his real-world experiences and depth of knowledge was exemplary.
 His teaching skills are fantastic and his relaxed approach made the course content easy to follow and digestible.” – Jeff Jones, E-ISAC

 Jason holds two engineering degrees: a computer engineering degree form Binghamton University in New York, and a master’s in electrical engineering and power systems from Cornell University.
 He is able connect the language of engineers and operators to cybersecurity through his practical experience and academic background.
 Prior to SANS, Jason was a lecturer in academia and facilitated cybersecurity workshops, experiences that made him want to teach and share his knowledge with others.
+Jason is a faculty member of the SANS Technology Institute, an NSA Center of Academic Excellence in Cyber Defense and multiple winner of the National Cyber League competition.
 His hope is that his students will learn not only best practices, but also learn from his past mistakes on the road that led to his successes.
 In Jason’s dynamic and challenging classes, you certainly won’t encounter “death by PowerPoint.”
 As recalled by one of his students, Ruth Ann Hofmann of Midcontinent Independent System Operator (MISO), Jason “…kept [the course] interesting and lively.
 I am spoiled now.
 I don't know many instructors anywhere like Jason who can keep the momentum going.
 Jason definitely sets the bar VERY high.”

 Jason is not the type of person to sit back and wait for change to happen.
 A trailblazer by nature, he started his cybersecurity journey 20 year ago when there weren’t any degrees in ICS or OT security and organizations didn’t even know what they were.
 When working as an ICS engineer years ago he recalls asking the simple question, “Hey, who does security for this system?”
 When the response was resounding silence, Jason decided to do something about it, jumpstarting his career in OT security and stepping up to meet one of the greatest challenges of our generation: keeping critical infrastructure safe and secure.